Surprising First-Place Marlins Stay Hot, Sweep Orioles

+Don Mattingly feels like he's been working all summer, even though his Miami Marlins have played only six games.

+And lately, the Marlins manager is making every right move for a gritty team that's overcome a COVID-19 outbreak and a radical roster change to equal the best start in franchise history and grab hold of first place in the NL East.

-Five pitchers combined on a four-hitter for Don Mattingly's undermanned, gritty and first-place Miami Marlins, who beat the Baltimore Orioles 2-1 Wednesday night for a doubleheader sweep.
+Five pitchers combined on a four-hitter for Mattingly’s surprising Marlins, who beat the Baltimore Orioles 2-1 Wednesday night for a doubleheader sweep.

 Brian Anderson homered in opener, and Miami won 1-0 despite getting only two hits.

+So, guess who owns thebest winning percentage in the majors?
+The Marlins, that's who.
+It's impressive stuff, but it sure hasn't been easy.

+“I feel like we’ve been playing for half a season," Mattingly said.
+“It has been a rough trip as far as what has happened to us.
+And it has just been a different year in the world and with what is going on in sports.
+But it’s good to put some wins on the board."

-The sweep kept the Marlins atop the NL East and earned Mattingly his 281st win as Miami's manager, tying Jack McKeon's club record.
+The sweep kept the Marlins atop the division and earned Mattingly his 281st win as Miami's manager, tying Jack McKeon's club record.

 In a baseball season complete with new rules and an ever-changing, abbreviated schedule, this doubleheader raised the bar on strange.
 Not only were both games seven innings apiece, but the Orioles were the home team in the opener and the Marlins served as hosts in the nightcap.

-And to top it all, the Marlins won their third straight game since emerging from a coronavirus-prompted layoff that left them with a roster filled with callups, free agents and rookies.
+And to top it all, the Marlins are unbeaten since emerging from a coronavirus-prompted layoff that left them with a roster filled with callups, free agents and rookies.
 Miami has allowed a total of one run and 10 hits in those three games at Camden Yards.

+“”Our pitching has been incredible," Anderson said.
+“I don’t know how they go from throwing into a (hotel) mattress to going out and getting big league hitters out like that, but whatever they're doing we’ve got to keep doing it."

-And so, a team that was inactive for eight days after 18 players tested positive for COVID-19 finds itself with a 5-1 record and leading the division by percentage points in this absolutely unpredictable baseball season.
-The Marlins had to scramble to fill out the roster after filling their injured list with COVID-impacted players, and the new-look club looks nothing like the team that lost 105 games last year.
+For sure, this new-look club looks nothing like the team that lost 105 games last year.

 The Orioles entered this series coming off a three-game sweep of Tampa Bay, but their bats have been silent against a Miami pitching staff that is not considered to be anything close to extraordinary.